Distilling Revival across New Jersey and a Renaissance

 New Jersey has a deep history of distilling spirits that goes back to colonial times.
-The Somerset Hills is an area in central New Jersey’s Somerset County grouping six similar towns, villages, and hamlets into a cohesive geographical area.
+The Somerset Hills is an area in central New Jersey’s Somerset County, comprising six similar towns, villages, and hamlets.
 Those towns that comprise the Somerset Hills are Bedminster, Bernards Township (Basking Ridge), Bernardsville, Far Hills, Peapack & Gladstone.
-Being from Basking Ridge, New Jersey there are written accounts that even with the foundation of Bernards Township back in 1760 where commitments were made by the Governor Sir Francis Bernard to supplement King Georges’s coiffeurs with spirits from the colonial area.
+Being from Basking Ridge, New Jersey, I have read accounts that, even after the founding of Bernards Township in 1760, Governor Sir Francis Bernard made commitments to supplement King George’s coiffeurs with spirits from the colonial area.
 So distilling was alive and well in the hills in the mid-1700s!

-We left this map up so that you can see the expansion of distilling in New Jersey over the past six years.
+We left this map up so that you can see the expansion of distilling in New Jersey over the past decade.
 It’s incredible growth.

 Distillation Process

-We can’t talk about distilling and spirits in America without talking about the prohibition era (1920-1933).
-So, we present the History Channel’s overview of the history of Prohibition.
+We can’t talk about distilling and spirits in America without discussing the Prohibition era (1920-1933).
+So, we present the History Channel’s overview of Prohibition.
+It just goes to prove that you shouldn’t mess with perfection.
+That constitution is pretty solid.

 The Changing US Constitution